PierreVincent/prometheus-workshop/4-instrumenting-code.md

 # Part 4: Instrumenting Code

-In this part, we will be using the sample application in [4-instrumentation-example](4-instrumentation-example).
+In this part, we will be using the sample application in [instrumentation-example](instrumentation-example).

 ## Adding built-in Go metrics